CBIIT/p2p-datasci/gettingstarted.md

 * After you register, we will help you find other NCI staff who are either learning the same topics or willing to guide you informally in your studies.

-### Take Advantage of Learning Resources Across NCI While You Telework!
+### Take Advantage of Learning Resources Across NCI While Working from Home!

 * See the [Learning Resources page](../resources) for more information on current online courses, webinars, and tutorials you can participate in remotely.